jessicaoverbey/starter-theme/README.md

-Starter Theme created with Neatly Polished tutorial.
+Starter Theme created with the Neatly Polished tutorial.